Abdelrhmaan17/Your-house/README.md

 # Your-home
-This is a travel booking website developed using only pure HTML, CSS, and JavaScript __with no other techonologies__.
+This is a travel booking website developed using only pure HTML, CSS, and JavaScript __with no other technologies__.
 The website consists of 9 pages and focuses on hotel reservations for traveling abroad.

 ## Features
 + **Fully responsive:** for all devices with changing in design to suit all devices